Monday, May 29, 2023, BSD will be closed in observation of Memorial Day, an annual day of remembrance.

 SCHOOL RESOURCES

-• Student accounts, payment of fines and fees
+• Student ccounts, payment of fines and fees

-• Athletic Information: sports registration, Final Forms, sports physicals game and practice information
+• Athletic Information: sports registration, building use, game and practice information

 • Excused & prearranged absences